python/devguide/faq.rst

 Run::

-  ssh-keygen -t rsa
+  ssh-keygen -t ed25519

 This will generate two files; your public key and your private key.
-Your public key is the file ending in ``.pub``.
+The public key is in file ending in ``.pub``.

 Windows
 '''''''